 Reply: Yes, you can claim for a pension from Estonia although you are getting an unemployment allowance or other social benefits in Finland.
 Note, however, that the pension you get from a foreign country may reduce the amount of or cancel your Finnish unemployment allowance or other social benefit that you are getting.
 Before you claim for the pension from abroad, you should contact the institution that pays out your social benefit in Finland to find out how the pension from abroad will affect the benefit amount you are getting here.

 Foreign pensions set up in law also affect the Finnish pension benefits.
 For example, if you get an earnings-related pension from abroad, you cannot be paid a part-time pension.
 The partial old-age pension is not

 affected by a pension from abroad.
 A pension from abroad affects also the national and guarantee pensions paid by Kela.

 If you are self-employed, your obligation to take out insurance ends when you start to get a pension set up in law (also a foreign one).
 After that, you can take out voluntary pension insurance for your self-employment.

 More on other sites

-Question: I applied for a pension from Norway a couple of months ago.
+Question: I claimed for a pension from Norway a couple of months ago.
 How can I find out if Norway will grant me the pension or not?

 The pension provider that has issued your pension decision will give you more information on the decision.